deidesandrade/deides-andrade/README.md

 You can click the Preview link to take a look at your changes.
 --->

 ## Oiii eu sou a Deides Andrade!
-Administrador e Universitário no curso de Eng. de Software
+Administrador e Universitário em Eng. de Software
 Em busca de oportunidade para estágio remoto/home office.

   <div align="center">